psf/pyperf/doc/text_runner.rst

     [-w WARMUPS/--warmups=WARMUPS]
     [--min-time=MIN_TIME]

-Default: 20 processes and 3 samples per process (total: 60 samples).
+Default: 20 processes, 3 samples per process (total: 60 samples), and 1 warmup
+(10 on PyPy).

 * ``--rigorous``: Spend longer running tests to get more accurate results.
   Multiply the number of ``PROCESSES`` by 2.
 Default: 40 processes and 3